mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Option to validate recipient domain before mail is sent.

-Validates international domains if [idn_to_ascii](http://php.net/manual/en/function.idn-to-ascii.php) is available to convert domain to domain to [Punycode](https://tools.ietf.org/html/rfc3492)
+Validates international domains if [idn_to_ascii](http://php.net/manual/en/function.idn-to-ascii.php) is available to convert domain to [Punycode](https://tools.ietf.org/html/rfc3492).

 Saves message and subject on form to send repeat messages.